andrewsonga/Total-Recon/README.md

 Given a long video of deformable objects captured by a handheld RGBD sensor, Total-Recon renders the scene from novel camera trajectories derived from in-scene motion of actors: (1) egocentric cameras that simulate the point-of-view of a target actor (such as the pet) and (2) 3rd-person (or pet) cameras that follow the actor from behind.
 Our method also enables (3) 3D video filters that attach virtual 3D assets to the actor.
 Total-Recon achieves this by reconstructing the geometry, appearance, and root-body and articulated motion of each deformable object in the scene as well as the background.

+## Timeline
+We plan to release our code in the following 4 stages:

+- [x] Inference and Evaluation code for 4 select sequences of our stereo RGBD dataset
+- [ ] Raw data for all sequences of our dataset
+- [ ] Training code for all sequences of our dataset
+- [ ] Data preprocessing code for user-provided dataset

 ## Getting Started